Laundry tips for horse equipment – get it all sparkling!

 - If you can’t even stand washing sheepskin numnahs or western pads, use a baby pad as the bottom layer to take the brunt of grunge, you sheepskin will thank you.
 For western pad cleaning tips, read this gem.

-- When you toss stuff into the wash that has velcro, make sure that the velcro is fastened back on itself to prevent it having a torrid love affair with something else in the wash.
+- When you toss stuff into the wash that has velcro, make sure that the velcro is fastened back on itself to prevent it from having a torrid love affair with something else in the wash.
 For standing warps, wash in a laundry sack to prevent excessive tangles.

 Return the hook and loops back into their upright and locked position.